ejw-data/proj-key-inventory/notes.md

 ### Tasks
 1. Improve interface
     *  !
+When adding room also add room assignment
+    *  !
+When adding building also add building manager
+    *  !
 Make sure form options are all formatted the same on input
     *  !
 Add requests to appropriate table to complete workflow
     *  !
 Admin.html => fix form using /post/approver/add route so that admin approver is not part of form and it uses current_id